Ensono/amido.github.io/docs/getting_started_dev_java.md

 ---
 id: getting_started_dev_java
-title: Dev [Java] - Using the repo to build the Java application locally
+title: Using the repo to build the Java application locally
 sidebar_label: Dev [Java] - Using the repo to build the Java application locally
 ---

-## GETTING STARTED WITH JAVA AND SPRINGBOOT APPLICATION
+## GETTING STARTED WITH THE JAVA SPRINGBOOT APPLICATION

 ### TO RUN THE APPLICATION LOCALLY